By Gary A. Johnson – Publisher, Black Men In America.com

 Blacks and Hispanics have also socked away a lot less for retirement in 401(k)s and IRAs.
 And as these voluntary retirement plans replace pensions, black and Hispanic families are left on shakier ground in what should be their Golden Years.

-According to the Curators of Dopeness blog, black people love to spend money on fashion.
-Black people get made fun of for not having on the newest Jordans or a brand name shirt that’s “in style”.
+According to the Curators of Dopeness blog, Black people love to spend money on fashion.
+Black people get made fun of for not having on the newest Jordan’s or a brand name shirt that’s “in style”.
 Expensive purses and high heels are a must if you’re ever stepping out.
 Your hair needs to be flawless at all times.
-So in order to compensate for lack of confidence or trying the whole “look good, feel good” approach, black people spend their dollars on looking good.
+So in order to compensate for lack of confidence or trying the whole “look good, feel good” approach, Black people spend their dollars on looking good.
 This is some dumb shit that needs to be taken out of this culture because you need to crawl before you walk.
-First handle the foundation then move up to Jordans and Red bottoms.
+First handle the foundation then move up to Jordan Brand products and red bottom shoes..

 White people love to spend money on fashion too.
 White people love to buy expensive cufflings, designer purses, custom suits.
 Their efforts are more to make sure they look presentable to potential employers.
 They really don’t care about being made fun off on a day off.
 That’s why you see white people with sandals on or those really high shorts.
 White people tend to over do it on the suits but they tend to last them a very long time so they treat them more like investments than clothes.

 Black people love to spend money on cars.
-Chrysler 300’s, Chargers, the new model mustangs are a favorite.
+Chrysler 300’s, Dodge Chargers and the new model mustangs are a favorite.
 Black people also customize cars and don’t really bother with leasing.
 The car becomes an investment instead of just something to drive.